rackerlabs/technical-blog/_posts/2014-01-07-neutron-networking-l3-agent.md

 external_network_bridge =
 ```

 Setting the bridge to null results in the router gateway interface being placed in the OVS bridge specified in the provider network.

-####Networking / Building a router in Neutron
+### Networking: Building a router in Neutron

 With the L3 agent properly configured, it's now time to build a router in Neutron.
 The configuration will mirror that of the diagram below, and assume a tagged VLAN provider network of 192.168.100.0/22 exists: